uchicago-cs/student-resource-guide/_sources/index.rst.txt

 Please note that it is not meant to be a normative guide for all CS classes (unless your instructor has explicitly pointed you to this guide).

-This guide is divided into four sections:
+This guide is divided into the following sections:

 - **Software Environment**: Information about the Linux software environment provided by the CS department, and which you will be using in most of your classes.
 This section includes instructions on how to access